open-guides/og-aws/README.md

 	-	Cost of multi-account “overhead”: Internal AWS service management tools may need to be custom built or adapted.
 	-	🔹It can help to use separate AWS accounts for independent parts of your infrastructure if you expect a high rate of AWS API calls, since AWS [throttles calls](http://docs.aws.amazon.com/AWSEC2/latest/APIReference/query-api-troubleshooting.html#api-request-rate) at the AWS account level.
 -	[**Inspector**](https://aws.amazon.com/inspector/) is an automated security assessment service from AWS that helps identify common security risks.
 This allows validation that you adhere to certain security practices and may help with compliance.
 -      [**Trusted Advisor**](https://aws.amazon.com/blogs/aws/trusted-advisor-console-basic/) addresses a variety of best practices, but also offers some basic security checks around IAM usage, security group configurations, and MFA.
+At paid support tiers, Trusted Advisor exposes additional checks around other areas, such as reserved instance optimization.
 -	**Use KMS for managing keys**: AWS offers [KMS](#kms) for securely managing encryption keys, which is usually a far better option than handling key security yourself.
 See [below](#kms).
 -	[**AWS WAF**](https://aws.amazon.com/waf) is a web application firewall to help you protect your applications from common attack patterns.
 -	**Security auditing:**